 of the CCDA.
 A few examples of these efforts are highlighted:

-- The CCDA at PCOM is collaborating on a NIH grant with Dr. Beverly Rzigalinski at the
+- The CCDA at PCOM collaborated on a NIH grant with a researcher at the Virginia College

 - The PCOM Human Performance and Biomechanics Laboratory maintained a collaborative

 understanding with several of the Veterans Administration Medical Center sites in